| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 creating figures from clay and then painting them.
 Most of the boys produced

+gargoyles and the girls made angels !!!
 The remarkably fine weather experienced during the last seven days

 was declared a heatwave by the meteorological authorities, and then a

 drought for the South East of England.
-The heat became torrid
+The heat became “torrid”

 and, on the 10th August, the temperature climbed to 38.1 degrees C. (100.6